 - Low and Middle Income Tax Offset: Similar to LITO, the Low and Middle Income Tax Offset (LMITO) is automatically calculated when lodging your tax return.
 Make sure to provide accurate income details in your tax return to determine eligibility.

-Process for Applying for Business Tax Credits
+Process of Applying for Business Tax Credits

 - Research and Development Tax Incentive: To claim the Research and Development (R&D) Tax Incentive, businesses need to register their eligible R&D activities with AusIndustry, which is part of the Department of Industry, Science, Energy, and Resources.
 The registration should be completed before the deadline, usually within 10 months after the end of the income year.